SupaStuff/chrome/README.md

 - `supastuff/chrome`: The base image with `google-chrome-stable` installed so that you can use headless chrome with your **locally** installed Puppeteer (`npm install --save puppeteer`).
 - `supastuff/chrome:jupyter`: Python, Jupyter, and tslab installed on top of `supastuff/chrome`.
 - `supastuff/chrome:vscode`: Image meant to be used with VSCode's devcontainers feature.
+Based on `supastuff/chrome`.
+Adds user **vscode** with id 1000 and creates directories owned by **vscode** to prevent permission denied isssues.
+- `supastuff/chrome:jupyter-vscode`: Image meant to be used with VSCode's devcontainers feature.
 Based on `supastuff/chrome:jupyter`.
 Adds user **vscode** with id 1000 and creates directories owned by **vscode** to prevent permission denied isssues.

 ## Usage

 Use like any other Docker image.
-The more interesting image is `supastuff/chrome:vscode`.
+The more interesting images are `supastuff/chrome:vscode` and `supastuff/chrome:jupyter-vscode`.
 Typically, I'll point _.devcontainer/.devcontainer.json_ to a _docker-compose.yaml_ that looks like this:

 ```yaml